DeeDive/awesome-health-tips/README.md

 - Maintain a neutral wrist posture while typing and using a mouse.
 - Use document holders and telephone headsets to reduce neck strain.

+**Recommended devices (any names of product?):**
+- Ergonomic office chairs with adjustable height, lumbar support, and armrests.
+- Standing desks or adjustable workstations to switch between sitting and standing.
+- Ergonomic keyboards and mice designed to reduce strain on hands and wrists.
+- Monitor stands or adjustable monitor arms to position screens at the correct height and distance.

 **Reliable sources:**
 - United States Department of Labor. (n.d.).
 Computer Workstations.
 Occupational Safety and Health Administration.
 Retrieved from https://www.osha.gov/SLTC/etools/computerworkstations/index.html